Introduction to MoonLight Architecture

 Advantages of MoonLight Architecture

-1. Scalability :- Since adding new services and actions is easy, the application can be scaled easily.
+1. Scalability:- Since adding new services and actions is easy, the application can be scaled easily.

-2. Maintainability :- Small codebase and single-logic services make it easy to maintain the application.
+2. Maintainability:- Small codebase and single-logic services make it easy to maintain the application.
 Even new developers can easily understand the codebase.

-4. High Performance :- Architecture stresses on querying the database directly and not using ORMs.
+4. High Performance:- Architecture stresses on querying the database directly and not using ORMs.
 This makes the application faster and more efficient.

 5. Developer Performance:- Since the architecture is simple and easy to understand, developers can roll out new features quickly without having to write a lot of boilerplate code.

-6. Easy Debugging :- Since all requests and responses are made in a similar format, it is easy to debug the application.
+6. Easy Debugging:- Since all requests and responses are made in a similar format, it is easy to debug the application.
 Also, the single endpoint makes it easy to monitor the application.

-7. Frontend Integration :- One endpoint for all requests, one request format, one response format makes it easy for frontend devs to integrate the api.
+7. Frontend Integration:- One endpoint for all requests, one request format, one response format makes it easy for frontend devs to integrate the api.

 Disadvantages of MoonLight Architecture

-1. Some languages may not support switching between form-data and json requests.
+1. Some languages may not support switching between form-data and JSON requests.
 This might dictate all uploads to be base64 encoded.

-2. Moonlight is only suitable for APIs and not for fullstack applications.
+2. Moonlight is only suitable for APIs and not for full-stack applications.

 3. The architecture being new, there might be a learning curve for new developers and a small community to get help from.

-The community is growing and we are looking forward to having you on board.
+The community is growing, and we are looking forward to having you on board.